Ask an Expert: What’s it Like to Be a Superintendent?

-If you’re curious about how to become a superintendent, then Dr. David Cash is your go-to resource.
+If you’re curious about how to become a superintendent, then David Cash, EdD is your go-to resource.

-Cash recently joined USC Rossier as an Executive in Residence and governance chair of the Educational Leadership doctoral program, where he teaches classes.
+Cash is USC Rossier’s Executive in Residence and governance chair of the Educational Leadership doctoral program, where he teaches classes.
 As a school with 80 alumni who are active superintendents and a superintendent advisory group with 200 members, USC Rossier was a perfect fit for him.